 Review the full regulation online for complete information.
 Defined as the act, words, or general conduct of a student in a classroom or other academic environment that directs attention away from the academic matters at hand or presents a danger to the health, safety, or well-being of self or other persons.
 For example, noisy distractions, persistent, disrespectful or abusive interruption of lecture, exam, academic discussion, or general University operations.
-The full policy is available on the Office of Graduate Studies Policies and Procedures website, Academic Policies, Section 7: http://www.grad.usf.edu/policies.php.
+The full policy is available on the Office of Graduate Studies Policies and Procedures website, Academic Policies, Section 7.